isukrit/encodingHumanActivity/README.md

 ## Guide to run the code

 1. The data for the subjects resides in the `data` directory.
 You can create subdir for the arrangement and the dataset.npy file as `data/arrangement/dataset.npz`.
-We simply used the processed data from [here](https://github.com/arturjordao/WearableSensorData/tree/master/data) and put it in the data folder.
+We used the processed data from [here](https://github.com/arturjordao/WearableSensorData/tree/master/data) and put it in the data folder.
 For example: 'data/LOTO/MHEALTH.npz' file depicts the leave one trial out (LOTO) for the MHEALTH dataset.

 2. The codes reside in the  `codes` folder.
 * `codes/model_baseline`: This folder contains the Python code for training a baseline model containing CNN and RNN layers.
 You can run the code by running the following command: